Kathmandu City Day Tour Overview

 Kathmandu City Day Tour Highlights

-• Visit Kathmandu Durbar Square and ancient royal courtyards
+- Kathmandu Durbar Square — ancient royal courtyards and Malla-era temples

-• See Kumari Ghar, the house of the Living Goddess
+- Kumari Ghar — the house of Kathmandu’s Living Goddess

 Best Time for Kathmandu City Day Tour